gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}} and {{I-D.ietf-ace-actors}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).
 Terminology for constrained environments, such as "constrained device" and "constrained-node network", is defined in {{RFC7228}}.

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}.
-Note that the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
+Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

 Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication contexts {{I-D.ietf-core-oscore-groupcomm}}.